 Workers are only permitted to transfer three years after the issuance of the work permit.
 If the worker wishes to transfer prior to the end of this period without the consent of the original employer, the worker will have to file a complaint with the labor Relations Department of the PAM.

 Authorities in Kuwait issued an amnesty during April 2020 allowing migrant workers who overstayed their visas or were otherwise undocumented to leave the country without paying overstay fines and free to re-enter in the future.

-The Public Authority for Manpower had annulled all absconding cases lodged since the start of the pandemic.
+The Public Authority for Staff had annulled all absconding cases lodged since the start of the pandemic.